JsCommunity/hashy/README.md

 > Hash passwords the right way (Argon2 & bcrypt support)

-Hashy is small [node.js](http://nodejs.org/) library which aims to do passwords hashing *[the correct way](https://wiki.php.net/rfc/password_hash)*.
+Hashy is small [Node.js](http://nodejs.org/) library which aims to do passwords hashing *[the correct way](https://wiki.php.net/rfc/password_hash)*.

-It has been heavily inspired by the new [PHP password hashing API](http://www.php.net/manual/en/book.password.php) but, following the node.js philosophy, hashing is done asynchronously.
+It has been heavily inspired by the new [PHP password hashing API](http://www.php.net/manual/en/book.password.php) but, following the Node.js philosophy, hashing is done asynchronously.

-Furthermore, to make the interfaces as easy to use as possible, async functions can either be used with callbacks or they return [promises](https://en.wikipedia.org/wiki/Promise_%28programming%29) which will make them super easy to work with [generators](https://github.com/petkaantonov/bluebird/blob/master/API.md#generators)!
+Furthermore, to make the interfaces as easy to use as possible, async functions can either be used with callbacks or they return [promises](https://en.wikipedia.org/wiki/Promise_%28programming%29) which will make them super easy to work with [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)!

 Supported algorithms: